19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 [Act 33 of 2017 wef 01/10/2017]

-### Extended time for registration of marriage or revocation of divorce
+### Extended time for registration of revocation of divorce

 107\.
-Any marriage or revocation of divorce which has not been registered within the time prescribed by section 102 may, with the consent in writing of the Registrar, and subject to section 102(3) and (4) be registered by a Kadi within 3 months from the date of such marriage or revocation of divorce.
+Any revocation of divorce which has not been registered within the time prescribed by section 102 may, with the consent in writing of the Registrar, and subject to section 102(3) and (4) be registered by a Kadi within 3 months from the date of such revocation of divorce.

 [29/2008]

+[Act 33 of 2017 wef 22/10/2018]

 ### Copy of entry to be given to parties